-Particulars March 31, 2021 March 31 I, 2020 No. of shares % of holding in the class No. of shares % of holding in the class Aarti Pandit Family Private Limited (Formerly known as Aryanish Finance & Investments Pvt Ltd) 1,986,318 18.31% 1,986,318 18.31% Aditi Mody Family Private Limited (Formerly known as Bayside Property Developers Private Limited) 1,987,111 18.31% 1,987,111 18.31% Anjali Mody Family Private Limited (Formerly known as Delta Real Estate Consultancy Private Limited) 1,985,273 18.30% 1,985,273 18.30% SSI Trading Private Limited 1,615,153 14.88% 1,615,153 14.88%
+Particulars March 31, 2022 March 31, 2021 No. of shares % of holding in the class No. of shares % of holding in the class Aarti Pandit Family Private Limited 19,86,318 18.31% 19,86,318 18.31% Aditi Mody Family Private Limited 19,87,111 18.31% 19,87,111 18.31% Anjali Mody Family Private Limited 19,85,273 18.30% 19,85,273 18.30% SSI Trading Private Limited 16,15,153 14.88% 16,15,153 14.88%

-\Aarti Pandit Family Private Limited, Aditi Mody Family Private Limited, Anjali Mody Family Private Limited are holding Equity Shares in the capacity of trustees for Aarti J Mody Trust, Aditi J Mody Trust and Anjali J Mody Trust respectively.
+\ Aarti Pandit Family Private Limited, Aditi Mody Family Private Limited, Anjali Mody Family Private Limited are holding Equity Shares in the capacity of trustees for Aarti J Mody Trust, Aditi J Mody Trust and Anjali J Mody Trust respectively.

-- (d) Hon'ble National Company Law Tribunal, Mumbai Bench ('NCLT'), had vide its Order dated December 27, 2019 approved the Scheme of Amalgamation of Arrow Textiles Limited ("First Transferor Company") and MMG India Private Limited ("Second Transferor Company") with Delta Magnets Limited ("Transferee Company") and their respective shareholders ("the Scheme) and accordingly the Transferor Companies and Pursuant to the Scheme of Amalgamation of Arrow Textiles Limited ("First Transferor Company") and MMG India Private Limited ("Second Transferor Company") with Delta Magnets Limited ("Transferee Company") and their respective shareholders ("the Scheme) as approved by Hon'ble National Company Law Tribunal, Mumbai Bench ('NCLT'), had vide its Order dated December 27, 2019, the Company had issued and allotted 4,380,106 Equity Shares of 10/- each to shareholders of Arrow Textiles Limited (First Transferor Company) on March 03, 2020.
+- (d) Hon'ble National Company Law Tribunal, Mumbai Bench ('NCLT'), had vide its Order dated December 27, 2019 approved the Scheme of Amalgamation of Arrow Textiles Limited ("First Transferor Company") and MMG India Private Limited ("Second Transferor Company") with Delta Magnets Limited ("Transferee Company") and their respective shareholders ("the Scheme) and accordingly the Transferor Companies and Pursuant to the Scheme of Amalgamation of Arrow Textiles Limited ("First Transferor Company") and MMG India Private Limited ("Second Transferor Company") with Delta Magnets Limited ("Transferee Company") and their respective shareholders ("the Scheme) and accordingly the Transferor Company") and MMG India Private Limited ("Second Transferor Company") with Delta Magnets Limited ("Transferee Company") and their respective shareholders ("the Scheme) as approved by Hon'ble National Company Law Tribunal, Mumbai Bench ('NCLT'), had vide its Order dated December 27, 2019, the Company had issued and allotted 4,380,106 Equity Shares of ₹ 10/- each to shareholders of Arrow Textiles Limited (First Transferor Company) on March 03, 2020.
 The Company had applied for listing of shares to the BSE Limited and National Stock Exchange of India Limited (the Stock Exchanges) and received the listing permission for 4,295,623 Equity Shares held in dematerialised mode on April 27, 2020 and for 84,483 Equity Shares held in physical mode on September 11, 2020. - (e) Equity Shares issued by the Company without payment being received in cash during the five years immediately preceding March 31st.